-Host (Mandatory) Clicking on this column will open the objects database to allow selecting a host that makes up the router.
+Host (Mandatory) Clicking on this column will open the objects database to select a host that acts as the router.
 Device(s) for testing availability (Mandatory) Host or host group to ping in order to determine the connectivity of the gateway.
-The value selected may be the gateway itself (Test the gateway directly), a host or a group of third-party hosts.
-The availability test may be disabled for the selected gateway by selecting the value No availability testing. ••• NOTE If the value No availability testing has been selected for all gateways, the function enabling a switchover to backup gateways will then be disabled.
+The value selected may be the gateway itself ( Test the gateway directly ), a host or a group of third-party hosts.
+The availability test may be disabled for the selected gateway by selecting the value No availability testing .
+NOTE If the value No availability testing has been selected for all gateways, the function that enables a switch to backup gateways will be disabled.
 Weight Allows assigning a priority between the various gateways for the load balancing mechanism.
 A gateway with a higher weight will therefore be used more often when balancing traffic load.
 (Optional) Comments Any text.